 The Intensive English Language Program (IELP) is part of Portland State University, a community-oriented urban university with a diverse student and teacher population.
 IELP offers you full immersion and integration into PSU while you improve your English skills.

 Admitted students who have completed military coursework and training, including basic training, may be eligible to receive college credit.
 Transfer credits for military work are based on recommendations from the American Council on Education (ACE) and are reviewed on a case by case basis.
+Military credits from Joint Services Transcripts (JST) do not count toward the 30 minimum credits required for admission as a transfer student, and are not used when calculating a transfer GPA for admission to Portland State.

 Quarter vs. Semester Credits